 Depending on the shade, blue can look bold and energetic, calm and serene, or moody and evocative.
 But the best part about the cool hue is it pairs beautifully with a wide array of other colors.
-Whether your decorating style is relaxed and beachy, über modern, or evokes old-world charm, there's a color combination for you.
-Ahead, 15 ways to style arguably the most versatile color on the spectrum.
-Feeling blue?
-Us too!
+Whether your decorating style is relaxed and beachy, modern, or Old World, there's a color combination for you.

 Cobalt Blue + Forest Green